 Dizziness that is due to vertigo can result from problems with the inner ear or the part of the brain responsible with balance.
 This can result from infections or problems with blood flow.
 Certain neurologic disorders can bring on episodes of dizziness as well.

 Dizziness that is due to lightheadedness can be attributed to the circulatory system, which supplies the brain with blood and oxygen.
 Poor circulation, due to hardening of the arteries, decreased blood pressure, or poor heart function, can all result in reduced blood flow and lightheadedness.
-A drop in blood pressure when first standing up, a condition called postural hypotension, triggers many episodes of lightheadedness.
+A drop in blood pressure when first standing up, a condition called orthostatic hypotension, triggers many episodes of lightheadedness.
 Feeling anxious can also cause dizziness.

 Many medications may cause dizziness.
 Some examples include: